vehicle-lang/vehicle/HACKING.md

   with `X` in their name.
 If you only want to run a test for a particular backend `Y` change the `X` to `X-Y`, e.g. `quantifier-Agda`.

+* If you want to accept the output of a single test add `--test-option="--accept"` to the previous command.

 * The logging level for these tests can be set at the top of `test/Vehicle/Test/TestExecutable.hs`.

 ### Integration tests